 Travelers Express and MoneyGram Payment Systems Inc. were seamlessly united to form MoneyGram, which quickly became a globally recognized and well-trusted brand.
 Then, just before midnight on June 30, 2004, Viad sold MoneyGram, and it became a publicly traded, individual entity.

-Today, under chairman and chief executive officer Pamela H. Patsley, MoneyGram is the second-largest money transfer company in the world and has $1.5 billion in annual revenues.
-We have a track record of targeted growth and continued market outperformance and are well-positioned in a nearly $600 billion - and growing - industry.
+Today, under chairman and chief executive officer Alex Holmes, MoneyGram is the second-largest money transfer company in the world and has $1.45 billion in annual revenues.
+We have a track record of targeted growth and are well-positioned in a nearly $600 billion - and growing - industry.

-MoneyGram now offers services at more than 345,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes a goal of reaching $2 billion in revenue in 2017.
-We aim to generate 15 to 20 percent of this revenue from self-service channels including online, mobile, account deposit, ATMs and kiosks.
-We believe that these self-service investments focused on an exceptional consumer experience are integral to our continued success.
+MoneyGram now offers services at approximately 350,000 agent locations in more than 200 countries, and has an aggressive expansion plan that includes 15 to 20 percent of money transfer revenue from self-service channels including online, mobile, account deposit, ATMs, and kiosks.
+We believe that self-service investments focused on an exceptional consumer experience are integral to our continued success.